PRECIOUS-Gold rises on failed Brexit vote, Fed rate hike pause hopes

 * Spot gold in neutral $1,285-$1,299 range - technicals

-* GRAPHIC-Gold vs currencies: tmsnrt.rs/1JxbO6Y (Updates prices, adds comment)
+* GRAPHIC-Gold vs currencies: tmsnrt.rs/1JxbO6Y (Updates prices)

 By Sethuraman N R